 In both houses, committee chairs exercise great power to call meetings, set the agendas, set the public hearings, and more.
-The first issue raised by legislators and observers is the question of voice vote versus roll call vote.
-The legislative reformers of the 1970s called for recorded committee votes.
-(CCSL, pp. 158-159) Reasons commonly cited are that a voice vote is always subject to abuse by the chair, and transparency is limited to observers in the room.
+The first issue raised by legislators and observers is the question of a voice vote versus roll call vote.
+The legislative reformers of the 1970s called for recorded committee votes (CCSL, pp. 158-159).
+Reasons commonly cited are that a voice vote is always subject to abuse by the chair, and transparency is limited to observers in the room.
 Furthermore, observers may not be able to determine all votes cast in the voice vote process.

 Senate Rule 57 requires a recording of the final vote on a bill in committee, but a formal roll call vote is rarely observed.
 Replying to the statement, "A recorded vote always occurs in committee," only 5.6% of Senate respondents agreed.
-At least one Senator reported that secretaries regularly assign votes to members as the chair instructs for the required reporting forms.
+At least one Senator reports that secretaries regularly assign votes to members as the chair instructs for the required reporting forms.

-House rules differ.
-A voice vote is accepted unless one member calls for a roll call before the vote, and another member seconds the request.
-Several representatives were content with this arrangement.
+House rules are different.
+A voice vote is accepted unless one member calls for a roll call before the vote and another member seconds the request.
+Several representatives were content with this arrangement, occurring as it does in meetings characterized as fairly formally conducted.